Go card: Card readers

 Card readers are installed on each bus and ferry operating within the Translink network.
-On the Queensland Rail network, card readers are located at each train station, rather than on each train and the same applies to the G:Link tram network located on the Gold Coast which have card readers located at each tram station.
+On the Queensland Rail network, card readers are located at each train station, rather than on each train and the same applies to the G:link tram network located on the Gold Coast which have card readers located at each tram station.
 Authorised Officers are equipped with portable card readers.

 Reception

 Translink publishes reporting of the uptake of go card in its annual reports. go card is the most widely used ticketing product on the Translink network, representing 87% of all trips taken in the quarter ended June 2016.

 In January 2010, in a move to encourage the use of the go card, Translink changed the fare structure by increasing the price of paper tickets to make the go card cheaper than paper tickets.
 In some cases the increase was as much as 40%.
 Although more users were using the go card than before, the move created another issue given the limited number of train stations selling the go card at the time.
 Some users could not buy the go card and had to continue to use paper tickets with higher fares.
 In response, Translink confirmed more stations would begin selling the go card.

 Translink fares continued a trend of "planned" increases by a factor of 15% per year in the 2010, 2011 and 2012 calendar years, sparking concerns about affordability.
 From 2013 the "planned" increase halved to 7.5%.
-Currently, go card fares are 30% cheaper than paper-based ticket pricing.
+Prior to August 2024, go card fares were 30% cheaper than paper-based ticket pricing.